 Have you asked yourself “What does INTJ mean, really?”, or asked someone to define INTJ for you?
 Perhaps you’ve even looked up “INTJ Urban Dictionary” on your quest to find out more about the type.
 We already talked a little bit about the building blocks of the INTJ type – its preferences.
-The four letters part of the official names aren’t placed randomly – they are the initials of the preferences, used to define each Myers-Briggs type.
+The four letters part of the official names aren’t placed randomly – they are the initials of the preferences, used to define each personality type.
 The four Preferences of INTJ are Introversion (I), Intuition (N), Thinking (T), and Judging (J).
-They are unique characterizations based on Jungian research and developed by Myers-Briggs.
+They are unique characterizations based on Jung’s research.

 Each personality type is also defined by a stack of Cognitive Functions, also four in number, they have a strict hierarchy: from the most commonly used to the least prominent.
 They are responsible for the way each type makes decisions and processes information.

 Here we’re going to explain the four INTJ preferences and what they represent:

 Introversion (I) preference is used to characterize the direction in which we aim our energy – whether we seek to spend time alone, or if we prefer to place our focus on the world outside of the self (which would be Extroversion).
 It also has to do with what drains people, for example, it would be draining for an introvert to constantly socialize with people, and in order to recharge, they seek solitude.
 Whereas an extrovert would feel energized by social gatherings and communication.

 The INTJ personality type also has the Intuition (N) preference, which provides them with further depth and an almost inexplicable understanding of circumstances and patterns.
 People with this preference usually have the right gut feeling about things, but have trouble explaining how they got to their conclusion.
 They value inspiration and creativity in others, as well as themselves.
 They are future-oriented, and often think about imaginary scenarios and possibilities.